 “Can I just say one word to you?
 Just one-word plastics''.
 This famous line was uttered by Walter, a good friend of the father of the graduate, a young man named Benjamin Braddock (Dustin Hoffman).
 If you are old enough to remember the year, 1967, you surely remember the film, The Graduate.
 This famous line has been repeated and requoted even until today.
 This prophetic utterance from a fictional character described so accurately the revolution that was going on at that time in the plastic industry.

 What was so important about plastics in the 1960’s?

 Today, we take plastic for granted.
 It is used to create the most expensive items as well as the cheapest.
 One of the most important plastic inventions is plastic trash bags.

-Originally, the plastic trash bag was created to help hospitals keep tainted germ-infested garbage away from innocent people, especially children.
+Originally, according to the history of plastic bags, the plastic trash bag was created to help hospitals keep tainted germ-infested garbage away from innocent people, especially children.
 The “Germ Theory”, which explained the connection between germs (including those found in garbage) and disease became a fact after many experiments and experiences in the medical field.
 Before the development of the Polio vaccine, the plastic trash bag was a crucial tool in the prevention of Polio.

 So, why is it that plastic trash bags are currently getting a bad rap?

 Our environmental activist friends are so hostile to the great plastic garbage bag.
 Do they know or have they learned what our planet was like prior to the introduction of the plastic trash bag?
 Can they deny the toxic waste and disease-causing germs that were rampant in neighborhoods and towns a hundred years ago?